 1965 Seaway opened for business on January 2nd in a rented storefront at 8555 S. Cottage Grove Avenue.
 Permanent Main Bank facility at 645 E. 87th Street was opened on November 18th.

-1969 A second floor was added to Main Bank facility.
+1969 A second floor was added to the Main Bank.

-1977 Seaway opened the first 7-day facility in Chicago at Jewel Grand Bazaar, 87th Street and the Dan Ryan Expressway (I-94).
+1977 Seaway opened the first 7-day branch in Chicago at Jewel Grand Bazaar, 87th Street and the Dan Ryan Expressway (I-94).

 1980 Walter E. Grady appointed President and CEO of Seaway Bank and Trust Company.

-1982 Seaway founder Ernest Collins retired and ownership was passed to current Chairman Jacoby Dickens.
+1982 Seaway founder Ernest Collins retired as Board Chairman.

-1983 Seaway acquired Union National Bank (now Seaway's South Facility) and became the largest Black-owned bank in the country.
-Bank hosted its first Annual Art Fair.
+1983 Jacoby Dickens became Board Chairman.
+Seaway acquired Union National Bank (now Seaway's South Branch) and became the largest Black-owned bank in the country.

 1992 Seaway established a Corporate Trust Department to serve public and corporate debt market.